The Prince of Soul

 Progress, Accomplish and Celebrate

-No one person can rise higher than our Afrikan collective, ubuntu.
+No one person can rise higher than our African collective, ubuntu.
 United we encourage one another to focus on the vision for ourselves beyond the mundane and exceptional challenges.
-United we accomplish each benchmark towards actualizing purpose, dreams and collective Black sovereignty.
+United we accomplish each benchmark towards actualizing purpose, dreams and collective Global African sovereignty.
 Then to the tempo of Marvin we celebrate.
-We will dance for each college admissions acceptance letter and graduation, Black business opening and expansion, for each Black marriage proposal and pregnancy announcement, and even during the untimely deaths that become mournful celebration of life.
+We will dance for each college admissions acceptance letter and graduation, Black business opening and expansion, for each Black marriage proposal and pregnancy announcement, and even during the untimely deaths that become mournful we’ll celebrate Black life.
 We will dance, cry and sing this life experience together.
 We “Got To Give It Up“ to Marvin Gaye who created part of the enduring musical soundtracks to Black life in America.
 We love, miss and thank our Prince of Soul, “How Sweet It Is To Be Loved By You.”